Scam Squad: Beware of online sale site scams

 Detective Phil Robinson says the biggest indicator that it is scam is if the seller tries to get you out of the app.
 They may say It's easier just to text about payments and pickup-- but what they really want to do is make sure there is no record of your conversations.

-If you have been scammed by someone on one of these websites, you should contact the website and the Cuyahoga County Scam Squad at 216-443-SCAM.
+If you have been scammed by someone on one of these Web sites, you should contact the Cuyahoga County Scam Squad at 216-443-SCAM.

 © 2017 WKYC-TV